Menu Close

 • The Measured Mom has a lot of free handwriting worksheets (plus more for purchase) that progress by skill level starting with some unique beginner sheets.
 These worked really well for my youngest son!

 • WorksheetFun.com has hundreds of free printables for early elementary grades.
-Most of them are math pages but there are also dozens of alphabet tracing and letter practice pages plus blank primary lined paper.
-The site seems glitchy but they have some cute themed pages that make it worth a look. **2021 Update: I’m no longer experiencing any “glitchy-ness” on this website and there are even more printables now!**
+Most of them are math pages, but there are also dozens of alphabet tracing and letter practice pages plus blank primary lined paper.
+The site sometimes seems glitchy, but they have some cute themed pages that make it worth a look. **2023 Update: I’m no longer experiencing any “glitchy-ness” on this website, and there are even more printables now!**

 Inexpensive Handwriting Programs

-• The 3 R’s by Ruth Beechick demystifies education and is a great basic starting point if you’re anxious or overwhelmed (about handwriting or homeschooling in general).
-If I had to summarize this book in one sentence it would be “learning and teaching don’t have to be as complicated as we sometimes make them.”
-This isn’t exactly a curriculum but a book explaining to parents a down-to-earth approach to teaching reading, writing and math.
+• The 3 R’s by Ruth Beechick demystifies education.
+It’s a great basic starting point if you’re anxious or overwhelmed about handwriting.
+(Incidentally, if you’re anxious about homeschooling in general, check out my own book, Think About Homeschooling for encouragement and a confidence boost.)
+If I had to summarize The 3 R’s in one sentence it would be “learning and teaching don’t have to be as complicated as we sometimes make them.”
+This isn’t exactly a curriculum but a book explaining to parents a down-to-earth approach to teaching reading, writing, and math.
 Her section on writing includes just a few basic thoughts on handwriting.
 She advocates a very natural approach beginning with tracing and then basically copying quality examples of increasing difficulty.

-• Manuscript Writing Workbook (Grade K-2) is great for supplementing another program or for extra practice.
-I’ve found inexpensive workbooks like this one at garage sales, homeschool book sales or dollar stores.
-If you only have a B&W printer at home, sprinkle in some cheery, colorful pages from books like these to keep things interesting without a huge cost.
+• Carson Dellosa Handwriting: Printing (Grade K-2) is great for supplementing another program or for extra practice.
+I’ve found inexpensive workbooks like this one at garage sales, homeschool book sales, or dollar stores.
+If you only have a black and white printer at home like I do, sprinkle in some cheery, colorful pages from books like these to keep things interesting without a huge cost.

 Other Ideas for Handwriting & Copywork